plumvillage/newsletter/src/en/articles/sister-chan-hoa-nghiem--plum-village-turns-40.md

 ﻿---
 title: Plum Village Turns 40
-author: Sr. Chân Hoa Nghiêm
+author: Sister Chân Hoa Nghiêm
 ---

 Plum Village, in the 1980s and 1990s was like a rural village, still very rustic.
 There were very few people there and life was quite simple.
 Our room only had a table and a bed.
 The bed was nothing but a plank of wood on top of four bricks.
 On my ordination day, my elder sister, Sister Doan Nghiem, offered me a set of faded brown short robes.
 I also received a top from Sister Vien Quang and a pair of pants from Sister Chan Vi so I could have another complete set of short robes.
 Thay also gave me one grey long robe, which I liked very much.
 At that time, I was only half my current age.
 I was young and full of spirit.
 I was quite active and eager to do everything.
 I volunteered to work in the garden because our food was very basic then and we ate what we planted in the garden.
 But I was born and grew up in the city so gardening was something very new to me.
 I followed Sister Chan Vi to learn how to garden.
 We were so keen on digging the soil that we even skipped evening sitting meditation sessions.
 Sister Chan Vi and I were scolded by Sister Thanh Luong: “You are here to practice, not to work!”
 We immediately went to her to begin anew because she was our eldest sister at the time.